jpaden12/Portfolio-Site/README.md

 # This is my portfolio website.

-# Built using HTML, CSS and AngularJS
+This site was created using AngularJS and Bootstrap and it is hosted on Github Pages.